TheNathannator/PlasticBand/Docs/_Templates/HID Device Base.md

 - Vendor ID: `<Hexadecimal number>`
 - Product ID: `<Hexadecimal number>`
 - Device Descriptor: Link (set this to link to a descriptor dump in the [Descriptor Dumps](../Descriptor%20Dumps/) folder, such as `[Link](../Descriptor%20Dumps/PS3/PS3 Rock Band Guitar.txt)`)
+  - Some HID devices might have broken report descriptors.
+If this is the case, make sure to note it as such.

 If there are other IDs or properties that are necessary for distinguishing a device, those should be listed here as well.